 Working/barn cat program

-Generally speaking, barn/working cats placed through the Wisconsin Humane Society’s barn cat program are independent cats who prefer to limit their interactions with humans.
+Generally speaking, working cats are independent cats who prefer to limit their interactions with humans.
 However, the degree to which they keep their distance varies from cat to cat and may change over time.
 Even those who prefer to keep their distance may develop bonds with their caregiver after positive encounters with people.
 The cats often develop strong bonds with other cats, which is why the Wisconsin Humane Society recommends that at least two cats be placed together.

 What we provide

-All barn/working cats available for adoption are spayed/neutered, ear-tipped, tested for FeLV, microchipped and vaccinated.
-When you adopt barn cats, we also provide consultation on how to successfully acclimate them to their new home.
+You get to name your own adoption fee for working cats, and they've all been spayed/neutered, ear-tipped, tested for FeLV, microchipped, and vaccinated.
+We also provide consultation on how to successfully acclimate them to their new home.

 What you need

-- Shelter in a barn, outbuilding, stable, warehouse, or business
+- Shelter in a barn, outbuilding, stable, warehouse, business, or other structure

 - Ability to provide veterinary care, as needed